Search

 Back to top

-Permeation rate is the rate at which the chemical will move through the material.
-It is measured in a laboratory and is expressed in units like milligrams per square meter per second (or some other [weight of chemical] per [unit area of material] per [unit of time]).
+Permeation rate is the rate or speed at which the chemical will move through the material.
+It is measured in a laboratory and is expressed in units such as milligrams per square meter per second (or some other [weight of chemical] per [unit area of material] per [unit of time]).
 The higher the permeation rate, the faster the chemical will move through the material.

 Permeation is different from penetration.
 Penetration occurs when the chemical leaks through seams, pinholes and other imperfections in the material: permeation occurs when the chemical diffuses or travels through intact material.